What Is an Investment-Grade Insurance Contract?

 At any time—starting from the day after you make your first premium payment up until your death—you can use the cash value of your account.
 That’s any time, for any purpose, in any amount (up to the accumulated cash value, which includes principal, interest, and dividends).
 No early-withdrawal penalties.
 No required minimum distributions.
 Nothing but freedom and flexibility.

-You can use the cash value either by withdrawing it directly from the account (which is not recommended, because you’ll lose interest-earning potential), or you can use the cash value as collateral for a low-interest loan, (which we highly recommend because the cash-value of your account will almost always earn more interest than what accrues with the loan).
+You can use the cash value either by withdrawing it directly from the account (which is not recommended, because you’ll lose interest-earning potential), or you can use the cash value as collateral for a low-interest loan, (which we highly recommend because if you do it right, the cash-value of your account will always earn more interest than what accrues with the loan).

-These loans are always tax free, and the withdrawals of the cash value are tax free up to your cost basis (the amount you’ve paid in premiums over the life of the policy less the amount of dividends paid).
+These loans are always tax free, and the withdrawals of the cash value are tax free up to your cost basis (the amount you’ve paid in premiums over the life of the policy).
 Dividends are also tax free except to the extent they exceed your cost basis.

 By the time you retire and are living off of the wealth accumulated over the accumulation stage, you are probably going to be very grateful you put your money into an insurance contract instead of a qualified account.
 And despite all the advantages we have covered so far, it’s during the transfer stage that the insurance contract really shines.